ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 ![Image is based on a figure in Deep learning, by Goodfellow, Bengio, Courville. ](../images/8-deep-learning-motivation.png){ width=100% }

-A neural network with non-linear activation, with one hidden layer and many units in it *can* approximate virtually any continuous real-valued function, with the right weights.
+A neural network with non-linear activation, with one hidden layer and many units in that layer *can* approximate virtually any continuous real-valued function, with the right weights.
 (Refer to the *Universal Approximation Theorem*.)
 But (1) it may need a very large number of units to represent the function, and (2) those weights might not be learned by gradient descent - the loss surface is very unfriendly.

 Instead of a single hidden layer, if we use multiple hidden layers they can "compose" functions learned by the previous layers into more complex functions - use fewer units, and tends to learn better weights .